simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 * Added a missing use-statement that would cause a 'class not found' exception.
 * Improved Luxembourgish (LB) translations (#2129, #2140)
 * Fix regression introduced in v2.2.2 regarding autofilling usernames.
+* Restore the possibility to set `trusted.url.domains` to null

 `adfs`